-Plug-in hybrid vehicles (PHEVs) have become increasingly common as manufacturers strive to meet corporate CO2 targets.
-Traditionally mainly the preserve of company car drivers, plug-in hybrids are starting to look like increasingly good value to a wider audience of used car buyers who are interested in experiencing the world of electrified motoring without shelling out for a brand new vehicle.
+Plug-in hybrid vehicles (PHEVs) have become increasingly common as manufacturers strive to meet corporate CO2 emissions targets.
+Traditionally mainly the preserve of company car drivers, plug-in hybrid models are starting to look like increasingly good value to a wider audience of used car buyers who are interested in experiencing the world of electrified motoring without shelling out for a brand new vehicle.
 Here then is what you need to know if you're thinking about buying a used plug-in hybrid car.

-So far so simple, though clearly such an automobile is going to be more complicated, heavy and expensive than a conventional car, as it effectively has two motors and big battery.
-It should be noted too that there are various ingenious ways of combining those two power sources: from the epicyclic gear train-based Toyota systems; the off-the-shelf ZF automatic transmission-based systems where the motor/generator replaces the torque converter; or the clever GKN-geared system as used in the Mitsubishi Outlander PHEV, which combines drive sources.
+So far so simple, though clearly such an automobile is going to be more complicated, heavy and expensive than a conventional car, as the powertrain effectively has two motors and big battery.
+It should be noted too that there are various ingenious ways of combining those two power sources: from the epicyclic gear train-based Toyota hybrid systems; the off-the-shelf ZF automatic transmission-based systems where the motor/generator replaces the torque converter; or the clever GKN-geared system as used in the Mitsubishi Outlander PHEV SUV, which combines drive sources.
 Each has its own advantages and disadvantages, and different plug-in hybrids can each feel very different to drive, so it is worth testing a selection of models to see which you prefer.

 What's Happened in the Market for New Plug-in Hybrids?